 Common provisions for compliance testing

-Testing of the performance of HVDC systems and DC-connected power park modules shall aim at demonstrating that the requirements of this Regulation have been complied with.
+Testing of the performance of HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules shall aim at demonstrating that the requirements of this Regulation have been complied with.

 Notwithstanding the minimum requirements for compliance testing set out in this Regulation, the relevant system operator is entitled to:

-Allow the HVDC system owner or DC-connected power park module owner to carry out an alternative set of tests, provided that those tests are efficient and suffice to demonstrate that a HVDC system or DC-connected power park module complies with the requirements of this Regulation; and
+Allow the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner to carry out an alternative set of tests, provided that those tests are efficient and suffice to demonstrate that a HVDC system, asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module complies with the requirements of this Regulation; and

-require the HVDC system owner or DC-connected power park module owner to carry out additional or alternative sets of tests in those cases where the information supplied to the relevant system operator in relation to compliance testing under the provisions of Chapter 2 of Title VI, is not sufficient to demonstrate compliance with the requirements of this Regulation.
+require the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner to carry out additional or alternative sets of tests in those cases where the information supplied to the relevant system operator in relation to compliance testing under the provisions of Chapter 2 of Title VI, is not sufficient to demonstrate compliance with the requirements of this Regulation.

-The HVDC system owner or DC-connected power park module owner is responsible for carrying out the tests in accordance with the conditions laid down in Chapter 2 of Title VI.
+The HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner is responsible for carrying out the tests in accordance with the conditions laid down in Chapter 2 of Title VI.
 The relevant system operator shall cooperate and not unduly delay the performance of the tests.

 The relevant system operator may participate in the compliance testing either on site or remotely from the system operator's control centre.
-For that purpose, the HVDC system owner or DC-connected power park module owner shall provide the monitoring equipment necessary to record all relevant test signals and measurements as well as ensure that the necessary representatives of the HVDC system owner or DC-connected power park module owner available on site for the entire testing period.
+For that purpose, the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner shall provide the monitoring equipment necessary to record all relevant test signals and measurements as well as ensure that the necessary representatives of the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner are available on site for the entire testing period.
 Signals specified by the relevant system operator shall be provided if, for selected tests, the system operator wishes to use its own equipment to record performance.
 The relevant system operator has sole discretion to decide about its participation.

 Article 68